Swaim Park offers a variety of passive and active spaces for fun play and for a quiet respite.

 Nestled amongst the landscape around the pond is a large gazebo built in partnership with the Blue Ash Montgomery Rotary Club.
 The gazebo is a great place for social parties, and for pictures too, and can be reserved online for convenient use along with either of the two park shelters in Swaim Park.

-Swaim Park is the location of Swaim Lodge and it offers two picnic shelters and a gazebo which are available to reserve online.
+Swaim Park is the location of Swaim Lodge which is also available to reserve.
+Lodge Information

 A variety of recreational amenities include: